 - Ranking in organic search for local terms may prove easier

 How can I build citations but keep my address private?

-As more businesses turn their gaze towards local online marketing this is a question that is asked more and more.
-‘Local’ represents an untapped opportunity for them and they’re keen to squeeze the benefits from it.
+As more businesses turn their gaze towards local online marketing, more and more people are questioning how to build citations with a hidden address.
+Local represents an untapped opportunity for them and they’re keen to squeeze the benefits from it.

 But some of these businesses don’t tick the box of being a physical, local business, and so when it comes to publishing their address to would-be customers they hit a stumbling block.

 Why does a business want to hide their address?

 For a typical local business that has an office, store or physical location, they’re happy for customers to know where they’re based.
 Even if these businesses don’t serve customers at their location they’re happy to make their address public knowledge.

 But this isn’t the case for all businesses.
 In particular, service area businesses, which are mobile or operate out of a home rather than an office, either don’t have a brick-and-mortar location or the owners aren’t comfortable giving people their home address.
 However, not all reasons for hiding addresses are quite as legitimate…

 From my experiences there are six main reasons why a business wouldn’t want their address publicized: